Can Age Restrictions Really Help Curtail Screaming Children at Restaurants?

 A Need to Ban Them

 But the usual distraction is the cacophony of many a discordant choir of screaming banshees.
 Some of the lyrics of their squalling cantata include, “Daddy, I want some candy!"
 "Mommy, I’m hot!"
 "Uncle Bob, I want to go watch TV!”
-Some people have to raise their levels of noise above normal to keep up with small talk.
+Some people need to raise their levels of noise above normal to keep up with small talk.

 Even some restaurant owners have their reasons to put tabs on age.
 Mike Vuick, owner of country club restaurant McDain’s, had his own since imposing a policy only allowing patrons 6 and older in summer 2011.
 He agreed that there’s "nothing wrong with babies,” but said that ranks of parents “can't control their volume.”